Hartley Sawyer Fired From ‘The Flash’ After Racist Tweets Resurface Online

 — Eric Wallace (@ewrote) June 8, 2020

-The actor did take to his Instagram page to issue an apology for old tweets.
+The actor did take to his Instagram page to issue an apology for his past comments.

 He wrote that he deeply regretted his unacceptable behavior and is “ashamed” that he was “capable of these really horrible attempts to get attention at the time.”

 Sawyer has played the character Ralph Dibny on the long-running superhero series for the past three seasons.
-He started as a recurring character and was upgraded to a series regular in 2018.
+He started in a recurring role and was upgraded to regular status in 2018.
 His character has become relatively popular with fans, especially since he became the DC Comics hero known as the Elongated Man.

 The reactions to Sawyer’s firing have been mixed on social media.
 Many fans feel the network acted appropriately in firing Sawyer.
-In contrast, some felt the action was hypocritical since Warner Bros., who owns DC, hired James Gunn to direct The Suicide Squad after he was fired from Disney due to a similar controversy.
+In contrast, some felt the action was hypocritical since Warner Bros., which owns DC, hired James Gunn to direct The Suicide Squad after he was fired from Disney following a similar controversy.

 View this post on Instagram